Airbnb (ABNB)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Luckily, Airbnb’s sales grew at a solid 14.2% compounded annual growth rate over the last three years.
-Its growth surpassed the average consumer internet company and shows its offerings resonate with customers, a great starting point for our analysis.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Luckily, Airbnb’s sales grew at a decent 13.4% compounded annual growth rate over the last three years.
+Its growth was slightly above the average consumer internet company and shows its offerings resonate with customers.

-This quarter, Airbnb grew its revenue by 9.7% year on year, and its $4.10 billion of revenue was in line with Wall Street’s estimates.
-Company management is currently guiding for a 8.5% year-on-year increase in sales next quarter.
+This quarter, Airbnb reported year-on-year revenue growth of 12%, and its $2.78 billion of revenue exceeded Wall Street’s estimates by 2.3%.
+Company management is currently guiding for a 14.9% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 8.5% over the next 12 months, a deceleration versus the last three years.
-This projection doesn't excite us and indicates its products and services will face some demand challenges.
+Looking further ahead, sell-side analysts expect revenue to grow 9.5% over the next 12 months, a deceleration versus the last three years.
+This projection is underwhelming and indicates its products and services will face some demand challenges.
 At least the company is tracking well in other measures of financial health.

 6. Nights And Experiences Booked